Notes on Weak Units of Group-Like 1- and 2-Stacks: Weak Units of Group-Like Stacks

 \subsection{Contractibility of Saavedra Units}

-In \cite[Proposition 2.19]{MR2388233}, Kock proves that Saavedra units of a monoidal category form a contractible category.
-His proof is based on the following.
-First, he proves that the category of classical units of a monoidal category is contractible.
-Second, he shows that the category of Saavedra units is equivalent to the category of classical units.
-In this section, we prove the same result for Picard stacks by directly constructing the unique isomorphism between any two Saavedra units. \begin{proposition} All Saavedra units of $\oneC$ are uniquely isomorphic to each other.
-That is, $\unitstack(\oneC)$ is a contractible groupoid over the site $\ES$. \end{proposition}
+In this section, we prove that the category of Saavedra units of a group-like stack is contractible by directly constructing the unique isomorphism between any two Saavedra units. \begin{proposition} All Saavedra units of $\oneG$ are uniquely isomorphic to each other.
+That is, $\unitstack(\oneG)$ is a contractible groupoid over the site $\ES$. \end{proposition}